vlandham/captain_z/out/captain_z.md

 Wind Drinker was different.
 Captain Z was the entire captain and crew of the whole ship.
 It was tricky, but with her custom riggings, cranks, and cables, the boat could be managed by a crew of one.
 Captain Z had made it all the way to Castle Island by herself.

 Captain Z rowed around the bend at the southern tail of the island and slipped into the little cove.
 Wind Drinker was there waiting for her.
-Muddle cawed from above and landed on the ship's front mast.
+Muddle cawed from above and landed on the ship's mast.

 ![](img/wind_drinker.png)